isomerpages/mlaw-corp/news/speeches/_posts/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Plenary-Session-of-SPILF-Rule-of-Corona.md

 ---
 layout: post
-title: Speech by Mr K Shanmugam, Minister for Law, at the Plenary Session of the St. Petersburg International Legal Forum 9½: Rule of Corona
+title: Speech by Mr K Shanmugam, Minister for Law, at the Plenary Session of the St. Petersburg International Legal Forum: Rule of Corona
 date:  2020-04-10
 permalink: /news/speeches/2020-04-10-Speech-by-Mr-K-Shanmugam-Minister-for-Law-at-the-Plenary-Session-of-SPILF-Rule-of-Corona
 ---